confluentinc/ksqldb-recipes/docs/real-time-analytics/logistics/index.md

 # Real-Time Delivery Logistics

 In today's world, last-mile delivery services are crucial.
 These operations have to operate as smoothly as possible, ensuring that customers are receiving their orders on time and that they are, ideally, provided real-time updates as the process takes place.
-This recipe will show your delivery service how to compute real-time
+This recipe will show your delivery service how to compute delivery estimates and status updates in real-time.

 ![fleet delivery architecture](../../img/delivery-architecture.gif)